orlox/stars_2024_2025/docs/src/10_stellar_evolution.md

 The pressure at $P(\tau=0)$ is given by $P_\mathrm{r}(\tau=0), but in many cases it can be neglected.
 It is important though for very luminous stars near the Eddington limit.

-## The main sequence in thee Hertzsprung-Russel diagram
+## The main sequence in the Hertzsprung-Russel diagram

 Now that we have a way to connect luminosity and radius to effective temperature, we can use our homology relationships to discuss the shape of the main sequence.
 We start from the mass radius relationship that we derived for both PP and CNO burning,